MattNoName/keyboard/README.md

 # keyboard
-## A Java App that Let's Your Computer Keyboard be a Piano Keyboard
+## A Java Application that Let's Your Computer Keyboard be a Piano Keyboard
 ### About keyboard
-This app does not require anything on the screen to use other than to open th application and to quit it and can be used with your screen off or the brightness turned down all the way.
+This application does not require anything on the screen to use other than to open th application and to quit it and can be used with your screen off or the brightness turned down all the way.

 ### Acknowledgments
 Thank you to Osa for introducing me to the Java midi sound library whioch is used to create sound with your computer.